 In the 1920s and early 1930s questionnaires were sent to the next of kin of those members of the AIF who had died during the war or whose death up to the end of 1921 was deemed to be the result of war service.
 Information was sought partly for the writing of the official history under the direction of C.E.W.
 Bean and also for the drawing up of the official Roll of Honour, the bronze tablets of which now line the colonnades of the Australian War Memorial, Canberra.
 Inevitably not all the forms were returned: next of kin had died or could not be traced, in which case the Records Section filled in what details it could from the individual's AIF dossier.
 These entries, written in a distinctive clerical script, do not contain much of the background information that was sought, but they usually list in outline form the movements and any promotions (at officer or NCO rank), together with the appropriate dates, which in the case of NCOs could only be obtained otherwise from the individual's dossier, since promotions at non-commissioned level were not centrally recorded in, for example, the Army List.

 The Army maintained a personal file on each member of the AIF.
-These files are now held by the National Archives of Australia, Canberra branch, and have now been digitized and posted on the Archives website.
-To access these files, go to www.naa.gov.au, click on "A Gift to the Nation".
+These files are now held by the National Archives of Australia, Canberra branch, and have been digitized and posted on the Archives website.
+To access these files, go to RecordSearch (http://recordsearch.naa.gov.au/SearchNRetrieve/Interface/SearchScreens/BasicSearch.aspx) and enter the person's name, service number if known, and date range (1914-1919).
 Each file contains (except where it has been lost) the individual's attestation [i.e. enlistment] form, the details of which make up the consolidated unit embarkation rolls.
 Apart from sundry correspondence, often generated by an individual's family enquiring about his or her welfare, the dossiers contain Form B103 that provides a detailed account of an individual's movements in relation to his or her unit.
 Where the AIF Project has accessed these records, the individual database entry is significantly enriched.
-Time and resources mean, however, that it is unlikely, at least in the short to medium term, that all these files can be read and their details digested and added to the database.

 The great majority of the members of the AIF returned to Australia and lived beyond the 1921 cutoff date for inclusion on the Roll of Honour.
 Those whose deaths post-1921 were attributed to war service are recorded by the Office of War Graves.
 Their place of burial can be recognised either by the distinctive white headstone or by the grave marked by a bronze tablet bearing the AIF emblem (the "Rising Sun").
 From the consolidated records of such members of the AIF we can determine their date of death, age at death, place of burial or cremation, and whether or not they are commemorated by an appropriate plaque in an official Garden of Remembrance.

 Many deceased members of the AIF are not recorded in this first category.
 There are several ways of locating information about some of them.
 Headstones often mention service in the AIF, or simply use the words "Lest We Forget" or include the AIF Emblem.
 In smaller cemeteries it is possible to check local enlistment records against headstones bearing the appropriate life span dates.
 Death notices in newspapers and funeral notices will sometimes allude to previous military service where there is no other mention in the subsequent cemetery records.
 Major metropolitan newspapers and ex-servicemen's journals are being systematically read for this information, as are the cemetery transcripts where available.
-This last part of the database will inevitably take much longer than other sections, and in all likelihood will never be complete.
-Information relating to individuals is always welcome and will be added to our records as it is received.
+Information relating to individuals is always welcome and will be added to the records as time permits.

 Copyright Peter Dennis/The AIF Project, UNSW Canberra, 2014